cornwallisna/cw_website/index.md

 ---

+# Zelle payment is now available for membership

+We now have Zelle up and running to pay for membership, see the [membership page](/membership.html) for details!

 # Want to get involved in the CNA web site?

 Looking for volunteers to help with content and coordination.